Draw images

 Let's draw something!

-The first thing we're going to learn is how to use our new feature called Draw sprite!
+The first thing we're going to learn is how to use the feature called Sprite editor!

 In computer graphics, a sprite is a two-dimensional image or animation that is integrated into a larger scene.